 How to Kill an ABAP Developer???

-Simple Go and Remove F6, F7 keys from his/her keyboard and He will suffer the most painful death.
+Simple Go and Remove F6, F7 keys from his/her keyboard.
+J He will get the most painful death.

 (**we used to crack this joke in our ABAP Training)